njuguoyang/magnetic_modeling_codes/code/vector_magnetic_field_analysis/readme.txt

 https://ui.adsabs.harvard.edu/abs/2017ScChD..60.1408G

-The procedures under the directory "./vector_magnetic_field_analysis_example", are written by Yang Guo (Nanjing Univeristy).
+The procedures under the directory "./vector_magnetic_field_analysis_example", are written by Yang Guo.
 They are examples for reading HMI data, removing the 180 degree ambiguity of the transverse components of the vector magnetic field, correcting the projection effect, preprocessing for nonlinear force-free field extrapolation, coaligning two magnetic field maps, computing the velocity and vertical electric currents.
-The precedures should be rewritten for you own purpose.
+The precedures should be rewritten for your own purpose.
 These procedures may call the procedures in the following
 directories:
 ./ambiguity
 ./DAVE-DAVE4VM